MyNameIsDiana/humpday/README.md

 What about gifs -- things with movement?

-Can I add a link to the video?
+x Can I add a link to the video?
 It's on YouTube.
+DONE

 +++